New York City Reaches $3.3 Million Settlement With Kalief Browder's Family

 According to The New York Times, "the civil rights and wrongful death action is before a judge in State Supreme Court in the Bronx."

-Browder's family was satisfied with the settlement, Scott Rynecki, one of the family's attorney, told NPR.
+Browder's family was satisfied with the settlement, Scott Rynecki, one of the family's attorneys, told NPR.

 "The family is pleased that they can bring closure to this part of the matter but hopes that the national recognition that the case gave to the need of prison reform and dealing with younger individuals continues," Rynecki said.